Agent-Coder/MKS22X-FinalProject/README.md

 :cookie:
 - Started to work on Start Screen
-- Played around with [sketch.io](https://sketch.io/) to get a png file that will be used for the Start Screen
+- Played around with [sketch.io](https://sketch.io/) to create a png file that will be used for the Start Screen
 - Started to develop a method that'll allow a pattern of berry placement on the StartScreen (so it won't be all empty & blue) works for the top half
 - organized code by create a new tab for StartScreen to hold helper methods